-Pediatric epilepsy impacts sleep for the child and parentsMay 17th, 2012 in Diseases, Conditions, Syndromes /
+Pediatric epilepsy impacts sleep for the child and parentsMay 17, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Researchers from Massachusetts General Hospital for Children in Boston have determined that pediatric epilepsy significantly impacts sleep patterns for the child and parents.
 According to the study available in Epilepsia, a journal published by Wiley-Blackwell on behalf of the International League Against Epilepsy (ILAE), sharing a room or co-sleeping with their child with epilepsy decreases the sleep quality and prevents restful sleep for parents.